basillicus/gendoc/README.txt

 * parse_outcar (): Done!
 * include_notes () Done!
     - Extract last modification date from the file
-* Add -i and -o for input and output files option respectively
+* Add -i and -o for input and output files option respectively Done!
 * Add option to choose the theme (-t )
     - Can be used like: Blue theme for finished results, orange theme for work in progress, for example.
 * Add option to choose wether compile or not (-c )